herbertmoroni/name-api/README.md

 This application is deployed on Render.
 You can access the live version at:
 [Your-Render-URL]

-## Development

-To contribute to this project:

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

 ## Built With

 - [Node.js](https://nodejs.org/) - JavaScript runtime